Preventing harm from deterioration is a key aim of the NHS Patient Safety Strategy

 Martha’s Rule

-Health Innovation West of England has been selected by NHS England as a key delivery partner for implementing Martha’s Rule across our region, collaborating with colleagues from all three Integrated Care Systems.
+Health Innovation West of England has been selected by NHS England as a key delivery partner for implementing Martha’s Rule across our region, working closely with colleagues from all three Integrated Care Systems.

 Key Components of Martha’s Rule: